-59 The JCPOA did commit the United States to terminate sanctions with respect to some entities designated for sanctions under INKSNA.
+55 The JCPOA committed the United States to terminate sanctions on some entities designated under INKSNA.

-60 For more information on this option, see CRS Report R44942, U.S. Decision to Cease Implementing the Iran Nuclear Agreement, by Kenneth Katzman, Paul K. Kerr, and Valerie Heitshusen.
+56 For more information, see CRS Report R44942, U.S. Decision to Cease Implementing the Iran Nuclear Agreement, by Kenneth Katzman, Paul K. Kerr, and Valerie Heitshusen.